China Marks: Books

 In 2013, Marks’ process was further enhanced by the purchase of a state-of-the-art “computerized embroidery machine, specialty threads, stabilizers, and computer-aided design (CAD) software, along with a Windows-based laptop to manage the software,” all of it acquired with money awarded Marks by the Pollock-Krasner Foundation.
 With these new tools, Marks could embroider lines and blocks of text directly onto panels of sewn drawings instead of piecing words or letters together from fabric sources.
 The text and typefaces could then be specific to the narrative and immediately legible, leading Marks to become as much a writer as a visual artist.
 Besides the sewn drawings, Marks’ fascination with written narrative also manifested in text pieces.
 These smaller works contain only minimal sewn imagery or are devoid of imagery entirely.
 Two of her text pieces were featured in the poetry publication W.I.S.H.
 POETRY PRESS in January 2014.

-Marks sees her place in contemporary art as an “appropriationist and a synthesizer, influenced by manga, anime, and other contemporary art, as well as by almost everything else I see, hear, touch and taste.”
-Her driving purpose is to create art that entertains, surprises and delights her audience.
-By appropriating images from printed fabric, techniques from the fabric arts of embroidery and tapestry, the textured experience of collage, the narrative of storytelling, and supported by a consciousness of drawing, Marks unites tradition and experimentation.
+Marks sees her place in contemporary art as an “appropriationist and a synthesizer, influenced by manga, anime, and other contemporary Asian art, as well as almost by everything else I see and hear, touch and taste.”
+Her work aims to entertain and surprise her audience.
+Marks unites tradition and experimentation through the use of appropriating images from printed fabric, techniques from the fabric arts of embroidery and tapestry, narrative storytelling, and collage.
 She considers her sewn drawings and fabric books “a new model for storytelling, more experiential than linear.”
-Her story is one of a kind.

-Marks continues to create sewn drawings, books, and text pieces at her studio in Long Island City, New York.
-And many other amazing places.